IMichon/Dextromethorphan-Model/README.md

 # Dextromethophan-Model
-Physiologically-Based Pharmacokinetic (PBPK) Modeling of Dextromethorphan and its metabolites in adults with different CYP2D6 phenotypes.
+Physiologically-Based Pharmacokinetic (PBPK) Modeling of Dextromethorphan and its metabolites (dextrorphan and dextrorphan O-glucuronide) in adults with different CYP2D6 phenotypes.

 ## Repository Files
 This repository contains:

-- a PK-Sim snapshot (*.json) file of the current whole-body PBPK model of dextramethorphan
+- a PK-Sim snapshot (*.json) file of the current whole-body PBPK model of dextramethorphan, dextrorphan and dextrorphan O-glucuronide
 - static content (e.g. text blocks, *.md files) as inputs for an evaluation plan
 - an evaluation plan (evaluation-plan.json) to create an evaluation report using the snapshot and static text blocks to display the performance of the model